PawseySC/containers-openfoam-workshop/_episodes/06_advancedScriptsForPostProcessingWithOverlayFS.md

 >     fi
 >     ~~~
 >     {: .language-bash}
->     - The array `hereToDoReconstruct` has the times to be processed in the current batch
+>     - The array `hereToDoReconstruct` has the result-times to be processed in the current batch
 >     - Note the use of the `copyResultsIntoBak` function
->     - The function receives as arguments: 1) the path inside the overlays, 2) the number of subdomains, 3) the indication for replacing or not already existing times in the bak directories and 4) the array with the times to process.
+>     - The function receives as arguments: 1) the path inside the overlays, 2) the number of subdomains, 3) the indication for replacing or not already existing result-times in the bak directories and 4) the array with the result-times to process.
 >     - The returned value of the function is saved in the success variable and then checked
->     - Read the definition of the function in ../auxiliaryScripts/ofContainersOverlayFunctions.sh
+>     - Read the definition of the function in `../../A1_auxiliaryScripts/ofContainersOverlayFunctions.sh`
 >
 >     <p>&nbsp;</p>
 >